simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 During a security incident, **swift and effective response is critical**.
 ChatGPT aids security teams by providing guidance on investigation steps, containment strategies, and stakeholder communication.
 This real-time assistance streamlines the incident response process, ensuring a coordinated and informed approach.

 ### **Incident Response Guidance Prompts:**
+> Assist in formulating a response plan for a suspected security incident.
+Include steps for investigation, containment, and communication with stakeholders.

 > Guide me through the steps of investigating a security incident, including key points to consider during the process.

 > Provide a checklist for developing effective containment strategies in the event of a security incident.